 States that have yet to legalize online gambling currently stand to miss out on one of the most upward-trending industries in the US.

 Many sectors of the US economy continue to struggle as the COVID-19 pandemic continues.
 Legal online gambling, however, is experiencing a boom period in 2020.

 Legal online casino revenues are flourishing, as players discover and enjoy the convenience of mobile platforms.
 Even with a lack of sports to bet on for much of 2020, online sportsbooks have found a way to succeed.

-New Jersey’s online sportsbooks are up 12.8% in year-over-year revenue through the first half of 2020.
+New Jersey’s online sportsbooks are up 12.8% in year-over-year revenue through the first half of 2020 (Explore the best NJ sportsbook promos here).
 Colorado, which launched legal mobile sports betting in May, realized nearly $3.5 million in revenue in June for its online sportsbooks.